Highland Income Fund Files Definitive Proxy Statement for Proposal to Convert Fund to Diversified Holding Company

 About the Highland Income Fund

-The Highland Income Fund (:HFRO) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
-For more information visit www.highlandfunds.com/income-fund/

-DALLAS, July 09, 2021 (GLOBE NEWSWIRE) -- The Highland Income Fund (: HFRO) (“HFRO” or the “Fund”), a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the “Adviser”), today announced the filing of a definitive proxy statement with the Securities and Exchange Commission (the “SEC”) for a special meeting of shareholders (“Special Meeting”) in connection with its proposal to covert the Fund from a registered investment company to a diversified holding company (the “Holding Company”).
-The Special Meeting will be held on August 20, 2021 at 8:30 a.m.
-CDT to consider the proposal.

-The Highland Income Fund (:HFRO) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
+The Highland Income Fund (NYSE:HFRO) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
 For more information visit www.highlandfunds.com/income-fund/

 About Highland Capital Management Fund Advisors, L.P.